TranslucentComputing/webinar-slack-bot/docs/python.md

 ### Poetry Configuration

-After the Python environment has been created with pyenv, we install Poetry.
+After the Python environment has been created with pyenv, we install Poetry:

 ```zsh
 python -m pip install -U pip setuptools